Cray-HPE/docs-csm/install/index.md

       After installing all of the CSM services, wait at least 15 minutes to let the various Kubernetes resources get initialized and started before trying to validate CSM health.
 Because there are a number of dependencies between them, some services are not expected to work immediately after the install script completes.
 Some of the time waiting can be spent preparing the `cray` CLI.

-      **Note**: If doing the CSM validation at this point, some of the tests which use the 'cray' CLI may fail until these two procedures have been done.
+      **Note**: If doing the CSM validation at this point, some of the tests which use the 'cray' CLI will fail until these two procedures have been done.
 These tests, such as Hardware State Manager Discovery Validation, Booting the CSM Barebones Image on compute nodes, or the UAS/UAI Tests can be skipped until after the PIT node has been redeployed.

       To enable the 'cray' CLI, these two procedures could be done now.

       * Optional [Configure Keycloak Account](configure_administrative_access.md#configure_keycloak_account)
       * Optional [Configure the Cray Command Line Interface (cray CLI)](configure_administrative_access.md#configure_cray_cli)